PDLT-University-of-York/test-split-site/docs/help/screenshots.md

+---
+tags:
+    - Help
+---

 # Screenshots

 !!!
 Summary
-    Including screenshots or photographs of you issue and/or any error messages you receive is very helpful to us when troubleshooting for you.
+    Screenshots or photographs of your issue and/or any error messages you receive is helps us to understand and troubleshoot your issue.

 ## Taking Screenshots

+!!!
+Success

-Please ensure that screenshots you take include your entire computer screen, not just a small section of the screen.
+    Make sure that screenshots include your entire screen, and not just a part of it.

 How you take screenshots varies depending on what device you're using (eg. a Windows PC differs from an iPhone).
 We've included links below for screenshotting on most common devices and operating systems.